 *Don’t pack your passport in your luggage, keep it on you at all times.

-In South America you can get your clothes washed, dried and folded for a low cost so don’t worry about having no clean clothes.
+In South America, you can get your clothes washed, dried and folded for a low cost so don’t worry about running out of clean clothes.

 The advantage of travelling light is unbelievable